-After a program audit is conducted and it has been determined that student has met all degree requirements and his or her account is current, the student will be awarded an Associate of Science degree (Associate of Applied Science for Boise students).
+After a program audit is conducted and it has been determined that student has met all degree requirements and his or her account is current, the student will be awarded an Associate of Applied Science degree.

 Upon successful completion of all requirements, the college will enter the student's graduate status into the National Board for Respiratory Care (NBRC) Electronic Eligibility Database (EED), which allows the graduate to pay and sign up for the credentialing examinations.
 Upon passing the NBRC TMC (Therapist Multi-Choice) exam at the minimum cut score, the graduate is then able to apply for state licensure.